angrycub/katacoda-scenarios/securing-nomad/enable-acls/step14.md

-With the app-dev token still active, export your cluster address into a variable for convenience.

-Try to use the Nodes API to list out the Nomad clients in the cluster.
+With the app-dev token still active, try to use the Nodes API to list out the Nomad clients in the cluster.
 Note that we have to provide all of the certificate information to the `curl` command so that it will make a mTLS connection.
 Also, recall that we have the NOMAD_ADDR set to "https://127.0.0.1:4646" so that the CLI will work properly.

 ```
 curl --cert ${NOMAD_CLIENT_CERT} \